Freshsales Review 2026: Is It Worth Your Money? (Honest Take)

 Reporting and Analytics

-Pre-built reports for pipeline, activity, and revenue metrics, plus a custom report builder on Pro and Enterprise.
-The dashboard is genuinely customizable — you can pin the metrics that matter to your team without needing to be a data engineer.
+Freshsales comes with pre-built reports for pipeline, activity, and revenue, plus a custom report builder on Pro and Enterprise.
+The dashboard is customizable — pin the metrics that matter to your team without needing someone who knows data engineering.

-One real limitation: historical data analysis gets clunky when you're pulling reports across multiple teams or custom date ranges.
-Power users doing serious BI work will hit a wall and need to pipe data into something like Looker or Tableau.
-This is probably my biggest practical frustration with the platform.
+Real limitation here: pulling historical data across multiple teams or custom date ranges gets messy.
+If you're doing serious analytics work, you'll eventually need to pipe this into Looker or Tableau.
+That's honestly my biggest day-to-day frustration with the platform.

 Mobile App

-The iOS and Android apps are better than average for this price range — offline access, voice notes on calls, and location check-ins for field sales reps are all functional.
-It's not flawless (more on sync delays in the cons), but it's clearly not an afterthought either, unlike some competitors whose mobile apps look like they were built in 2014 and haven't been touched since.
+The iOS and Android apps are actually better than you'd expect for this price range — you get offline access, voice notes during calls, and location check-ins for field reps.
+It's not flawless (there are occasional sync hiccups), but it's clearly a real product, not something built once in 2014 and forgotten.

 Integrations

-Native integrations with the Freshworks ecosystem — Freshdesk, Freshmarketer, Freshservice — are tight and work well.
-Beyond that, you've got Slack, Zapier, HubSpot (limited), Google Workspace, Microsoft 365, and a REST API for custom builds.
-The marketplace lists 1,000+ apps, and most integrations work without needing a developer, which matters more than people give it credit for at the SMB level.
+Native connections to the rest of Freshworks — Freshdesk, Freshmarketer, Freshservice — are tight and work well.
+Beyond that, Slack, Zapier, HubSpot (limited), Google Workspace, Microsoft 365, and a REST API for custom work all plug in cleanly.
+The marketplace has 1,000+ apps listed, and most things work without needing a developer, which matters a lot at the SMB level.

 Freshsales Pricing (2026)